-During this phase, the JSF builds the view, wires event handlers and validators to UI components and saves the view in the FacesContext instance.
-The FacesContext instance will now contains all the information required to process a request.
+During this phase, JSF builds the view, wires event handlers and validators to UI components and saves the view in the FacesContext instance.
+The FacesContext instance will now contain all the information required to process a request.

 Phase 2: Apply request values

 After the component tree is created/restored, each component in the component tree uses the decode method to extract its new value from the request parameters.
 Component stores this value.
 If the conversion fails, an error message is generated and queued on FacesContext.
 This message will be displayed during the render response phase, along with any validation errors.

 If any decode methods event listeners called renderResponse on the current FacesContext instance, the JSF moves to the render response phase.

 During this phase, JSF processes all validators registered on the component tree.
 It examines the component attribute rules for the validation and compares these rules to the local value stored for the component.

 If the local value is invalid, JSF adds an error message to the FacesContext instance, and the life cycle advances to the render response phase and displays the same page again with the error message.